wlittler/HTMLIntroductory/syllabus/04 Project lunch.md

 # Project Lunch

 Now that we have covered the core concepts, we are ready to start building our first website.
-We will start from scratch, create a folder structure, add HTML and CSS files, and start writing the code.
+We will start from scratch, create a folder structure, add HTML and CSS files, and start writing code.

 It is very important that you choose a site type: organization, company, or personal site.
 Gather as much information and images as you can; they will help us to create the website.
 Having real content instead of using lorem ipsum and gray images makes a difference on the final product.